eXaminator/kanka-foundry/README.md

     "members" or "all" will be handled as secret.
 - Dynamically link between imported Journal Entries to allow easy navigation of all your data without leaving your VTT.
 - Show which entities are outdated and need to be updated.
+- Show the completion status of Kanka quests in the journal sidebar.

 ## Configuration
 This module provides many configuration options to handle authentication to Kanka as well as details on how do display